-Breakers with slash ratings such as those listed in Rule 2-104 are only designed to operate on solidly grounded electrical systems and within their listed voltage ratings.
+Breakers with slash ratings such as 120/240V or 600/347V are only designed to operate on solidly grounded electrical systems and within their listed voltage ratings.

 Slash rated breakers may be used when the voltage of any conductor to ground does not exceed the lower rating on the breaker and when the voltage between any two conductors does not exceed the higher rating marked on the breaker.